balbarak/signalr-test/README.md

 # Introduction
-This repos is to help address signalr xamarin client issue where sometimes the cient get disconnected for unknown reason after sending a continuse message to a group every 1 second
+This repos is to help address signalr xamarin client issue where sometimes the client get disconnected for unknown reason after sending a continuse message to a group every 1 second

 # How to use
 The source contains 3 projects